-Admission to the first course part (lectures and discussion) is free, it is anticipated that it will possible to have a large number of participating students and interested teachers in the on-line lectures.
-Here, especially B.Sc. students are welcome to participate.
+Admission to the first course part (lectures and discussion) is free, it is anticipated that it will be possible to have a large number of participating students and interested teachers in the on-line lectures.
+Here, especially B.Sc. students are welcome to participate besides accepted M.Sc. students.
 This part would typically be valued with two academic credits ECTS in the Swedish academic system.

-Admission to the student seminar part with student presentations and student opposition will have to be restricted to a maximum appr.
+Admission to the student seminar part with student presentations and student opposition will have to be restricted to a maximum of appr.
 20 students.
 This number assumes that the Seminars will be convened in 1 single Seminar Session, led by an experienced teacher.
 This part would typically be valued to 3 credits ECTS in the Swedish academic system.
 The reason why the student Seminars are valued higher than the lectures is that it is expected to require more work for the students.

-Examination and course credits valuation will be the responsibility of the participating Uzbek universities and according to requirements in the Uzbek academic system.
-The suggested 5 credits ECTS, with 2 credits for the lecture part and 3 credits for the Seminar part is only provided as an information about how this course could be valued in the Swedish academic system and in line with the so called Bologna process for course valuation, where 1 week's work is valued with 1,5 credits ECTS (ECTS=European Credit Transfer System).
+Examination and course credits valuation will be the responsibility of the participating Uzbek and Kyrgyz universities and according to requirements in the their academic systems.
+The suggested 5 credits ECTS, with 2 credits for the lecture part and 3 credits for the Seminar part is only provided as an information about how this course could be valued in the Swedish academic system and in line with the so-called Bologna process for course valuation, where 1 week's work is valued with 1,5 credits ECTS (ECTS=European Credit Transfer System).